ishandutta2007/RefPerSys/README.md

 allowed to add or remove runnable tasklets (including itself) to the agenda.
 Each worker thread is looping: fetching a runnable tasklet from the agenda, then running that tasklet.

+### the C-rewrite branch

+It will contain more generated code, and we eventually want all the generated code to be in C99, not C++11

 ## License and copyright